South Gyeongsang Province

-South Gyeongsang Province (경상남도, /ko/) is a province in the southeast of South Korea.
+South Gyeongsang Province (/ko/), also known as Gyeongnam, is a province in the southeast of South Korea.
 The provincial capital is at Changwon.
 It is adjacent to the major metropolitan center and port of Busan.
 The UNESCO World Heritage Site Haeinsa, a Buddhist temple that houses the Tripitaka Koreana and tourist attraction, is located in this province.
 Automobile and petrochemical factories are largely concentrated along the southern part of the province, extending from Ulsan through Busan, Changwon, and Jinju.

 Etymology

 The name derives from Korean Gyeongsang 'joyous furthermore'; from gyeong (Korean 경, Hanja) 'celebrate' and sang (Korean 상, Hanja) 'append to'.
 The name derives from the names of the principal cities of Gyeongju and Sangju.

 History

 Joseon

 In 1407, for military purposes, the administrative districts were reorganized, with Gyeongsang-do being divided into Gyeongsangjwa-do (or Gyeongsangjwa Province; left) and Gyeongsangwu-do (or Gyeongsangwu Province; right) as the reference points of the Nakdong River.

 Before 1895, the area corresponding to modern-day South Gyeongsang Province was part of Gyeongsang Province, one of the Eight Provinces of Korea during the Joseon dynastic kingdom.
 In 1895, southern Gyeongsang was replaced by the districts of Jinju in the west and Dongnae (modern-day Busan) in the east.
 In 1896, they were merged to form South Gyeongsang Province.